Exclusive - Lion Air crash pilot felt jet "dragged" from sky

 Delivered in February, the aircraft itself had only had one technical problem: a landing light that had to be replaced.

-Lying broken-backed beneath a 15-foot (4.6-metre) sea-wall yards (metres) short of its destination, the $89-million (58 million pounds) jet has been written off.
+Now lying broken-backed beneath a 15-foot (4.6-metre) sea-wall yards (metres) short of its destination, the $89-million Boeing has been written off.
 It was on lease from Dublin-based firm Avolon.

 Pictures of the stricken jet lying in water and the fact that all on board survived brought back images of the "Miracle on the Hudson," in which an Airbus A320 ditched safely in New York after dramatically losing power due to a bird strike.